EdgeEX — Course options overview

 • Orientation video

-Coming to EdgeEX only, several features will be controlled at the individual student level, including but not limited to:
+In EdgeEX only, several features are controlled at the individual student level, including but not limited to:

 EdgeEX course options